 This sounds impressive, but this is usually said about generic branding campaigns with a low CPM.
 It will generate a lot of impressions, but they often are shown at a bad time and place, to an irrelevant audience.
 These are the campaigns that sell adult content or novelty items.Check if your campaigns have a frequency cap if the ads will be visible above the fold, if the audience is targeted enough, and if the main KPI matches your organization’s marketing objectives.

 Excuse 4: We’re getting a great deal on radio/tv/newspaper/OOH ads

 Don’t be fooled – it’s extremely common for a publisher or media agency to provide a discount.
 That’s all great, but verify if the discount is substantial enough to justify the spend.
 Look at your opportunity cost: chances are that the marketing budget can be used more efficiently elsewhere.

 Excuse 5: Google (or the agency) is creating the campaigns for free

 Google offers to create AdWords campaigns for free.
 Sometimes agencies do the same.
 The trouble is, these quick-and-dirty campaigns usually aren’t effective.
-A quick SEM campaign will have less overhead in the total budget, but will yield substantially less results than a well-researched campaign with well-written advertisements.
+A quick SEM campaign will have less overhead in the total budget but will yield substantially fewer results than a well-researched campaign with well-written advertisements.

 Excuse 6: Improve conversion rates in price-competitive markets